-- 1. No degree or certificate credit will be given for developmental courses with numbers that begin with "0," for example, Mathematics 002.
+- 1. No degree or certificate credit will be given for developmental courses with numbers that begin with "0," for example, Mathematics 084.
 Although they may be required of students to prepare for entering other courses, they will not apply as credit toward a degree or certificate. - 2.
 No more than four hours of performance credit in music and four hours of physical education activity courses may be counted toward a degree. - 3.
 Students pursuing degrees must complete appropriate courses to satisfy the state requirements in Federal and Missouri State Constitutions.
-Several options, depending on whether the student is pursuing the Associate of Arts, Associate of Arts in Teaching, Associate of Science, or Associate of Applied Science degrees, are available.
+Several options, depending on which degree the student is pursuing are available.
 For specific courses which fulfill this requirement, see the specific requirements and options for each associate degree. - 4.
 Career and Technical Education courses apply only for credit toward specific Associate of Applied Science degrees and career and technical education certificates. - 5.
-A student may qualify for one A.A., A.A.T., or A.S. degree.
-A student may not earn both an A.A. and A.A.T. degree. - 6.
-The Associate of Applied Science (A.A.S.) degree and Career & Technical Education certificates are not limited by prior graduation.
-However, graduates of the following departments may receive only one A.A.S. degree within their department: Business Information Technology. - 7.
+A student may qualify for only one A.A., A.A.T., or A.S. degree. - 6.
+The Associate of Applied Science (A.A.S.) degree and Career & Technical Education certificates are not limited by prior graduation. - 7.
 Second degrees: Associate of Arts degrees satisfy the General Education program for the Associate of Applied Science degree.
 The technical departmental requirements are met on a course-by-course process.
 A transfer student with an earned Associate of Applied Science degree will satisfy the General Education program of Jefferson College's Associate of Applied Science degree. - 8.
 All degree or certificate-seeking students enrolling in nine or more hours of college credit courses as well as students who have accumulated nine or more hours of college credit are required to successfully complete the First Year Experience requirement.
 Students who do not successfully complete COL100, Freshman Seminar; COL101, Introduction to College: Strategies for Success; or COL136, Mastering the College Experience, during their first term of enrollment will be required to complete one of these courses during their second term.
 Students will not be allowed to enroll for a third term without successfully completing the First Year Experience requirement.
 Please note that transfer students with 15 credit hours and a 2.0 GPA or an equivalent First Year Experience course (as determined by the Registrar) are exempt from this requirement.